On Wednesday, May 16th, we will host our first GRESB VIP Member Summit. Find out more here.

-|8:30||Registration & Networking|
+|8:30 am||Registration & Networking|

-|9:30||Session 1: Resilience: what is it and why is it important for the real estate and infrastructure sectors?|
+|9:30 am||Session 1: Resilience - What is it and why is it important for the real estate and infrastructure sectors?|

 With the frequency, size and cost of disasters increasing due to climate change, population growth and urbanization, the imperative to manage the resilience of real assets is accelerating.
 This context-setting session will explore:

-|10:15||Coffee & Networking|
+|10:15 am||Coffee & Networking|

-|10:45||Session 2: How resilience translates into opportunity and risk for investors, managers and operators
+|10:30 am||Session 2: How does resilience translate into opportunity and risk for investors?|